while-true-do/doc-library/docs/CONTRIBUTING.md

 -   **Add** more details like mock ups, attachments, lists, screenshots
 -   **Follow Up** in the discussion to the feature
 -   **Be patient**, it may take some time

+Small Feature Requests should be written in a User Story.

+#### Example

+As a user/developer/packager/etc, I need ... , due to ...

+-   Criteria 1
+-   Criteria 2
+-   Criteria 3

 ### Code Contribution